evaristoc/reversing/_archived/perlin flow field project/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03 copy.markdown

 </table>
 </div>

-How the WebGL renderer is associated with the **perlinContext** can be seen in line 70 of the original code, enclosed in the *canvas* **render** function.
+How the WebGL renderer is associated to the **perlinContext** can be seen in the line 70 of the original code, enclosed in the *canvas* **render** function.
 What the **perlinContext** takes from the WebGL renderer is a "screenshot", a one-time image of what the WebGL renderer should show at each rendered frame of the **context** canvas.

-It is that image, that "screenshot", that is used to collect the data, which is then passed to the **perlinImgData**.
+It is that image, that "screenshot", what it is used to collect the data, which is then passed to the **perlinImgData**.

-**STROKE'S WAVE MOVEMENT AND THE draw METHOD**
+**STROKE'S WAVE MOVEMENT AND THE draw METHOD

-In order to see how the data of the **perlinImgData** was used, we have to come back to the **draw** method of each instance of class **Hair**.
+In order to see how the data of the **perlinImgData** was used we have to come back to the **draw** method of each instance of class **Hair**.

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>